matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 call `/messages` beyond the beginning of a room, and that the AS should try to lazy-insert some more messages (as per https://github.com/matrix-org/matrix-doc/issues/698).
-For this MSC to be properly useful, we might want to flesh that out.
-Another related problem with the existing appservice query APIs is that they don't include who is querying, so they're hard to use in bridges that require logging in.
+For this MSC to be extra useful, we might want to flesh that out.
+Another related problem with the existing AS query APIs is that they don't include who is querying, so they're hard to use in bridges that require logging in.
 If a similar query API is added here, it should include the ID of the user who's asking for history.